Installing Omarchy to an external USB device & troubleshooting boot issues

 1. Identify block devices

-First, identify your USB device and its partitions using the lsblk command:
+First, identify the USB device with Omarchy and its partitions:

 1